p4ulor/Battleships/front-end/README.md

 ## 2-c Run a webpack mock-server to easily try it out in the browser
 - npm run start
 - Will be available at http://localhost:8080/
+- Don't forget to have the back-end running

 Running the Webpack mock-server is recommended during development because it auto-updates on code changes.
 Note: it doesn't build files.
 And it only listens to changes in src.